rovaira/facematch/README.md

 ## Future Functionalities

-* Game:
+**Game:**
--- See an image and a name associated w/ that image
+- See an image and a name associated w/ that image
--- Name disappears (timer mechanism?)
+- Name disappears (timer mechanism?)
--- User is to select the correct name from a list that matches with an image -- Every correctly matched image-name gets added to a "Complete" list -- Any wrong matches gets cycled through again until the image is correctly matched
+- User is to select the correct name from a list that matches with an image

-* User accounts so you can:
+- Every correctly matched image-name gets added to a "Complete" list
+- Any wrong matches gets cycled through again until the image is correctly matched

+**User accounts:**

-1) upload your own pics and organize them into decks -- immediate family
+1) Upload your own pics and organize them into decks
+- immediate family
--- extended family
+- extended family
--- college friends
+- college friends

-2) save progress reports for each deck
+2) Save progress reports for each deck
--- how many correct?
+- how many correct?
--- which cards are easier/more difficult to remember?
+- which cards are easier/more difficult to remember?
--- might need to add a another model to keep track of this info for example, within a round, which cards were correctly matched? how many times has a card been played --> what was the match ratio?
+- might need to add a another model to keep track of this info for example, within a round, which cards were correctly matched? how many times has a card been played --> what was the match ratio?

-* Mobile ready
+**Mobile ready:**

 1) it should definitely be something you can play on your phone/tablet